 BRONX, N.Y.
 (WABC) -- A steady stream of mourners came to a Brooklyn funeral home Tuesday at the wake for one of the victims of a car wreck that killed three on Halloween.

-A funeral was held for 24-year old Kristian Leka in Hartsdale.
+A viewing was held for Kristian Leka at Farenga Brothers in the Bronx.

-Friends say Kristian, an immigrant from northern Albania, was a student of hard work and family devotion, with a heart of gold.
+Friends tell us Kristian, an immigrant from northern Albania, was a student of hard work and family devotion, with a heart of gold.

 "The son really died as a hero.
 He was trying to protect his sister, he gave up his life for his sister so that should give them some comfort," said mourner Simon Qafa.

 Also killed in the horrific crash: 65-year-old Louis Perez, a Vietnam war hero, and his beloved granddaughter 10-year-old Nyanna Aquil.

 As for the 52-year-old driver, police are are still trying to determine if he suffered a seizure while behind the wheel.